Find answers to frequently asked questions about the Peabody Institute admissions process.

 How will I know when you have my recommendations on hand?

-Once you have submitted your recommenders’ e-mail addresses on the application, they will get an e-mail asking them to upload a letter of recommendation.
-You can log in to your application at any time to see if they have submitted their letter yet and/or send them a reminder.
+Once you have submitted your recommenders’ email addresses on the application, they will get an automated email asking them to upload a letter of recommendation.
+You can log in to your application status portal at any time to see if they have submitted their letter yet and/or send them a reminder.

 How do I go about requesting a specific teacher at Peabody?
 And what happens if I change my mind later in the process?

-Step 3: If your faculty preference changes after you have been matched, we will make every effort to find a more agreeable private teacher match.
+3. If your faculty preference changes after you have been matched, email us to update your teacher preferences and we will make every effort to find a more agreeable teacher match.

 Should I submit ACT or SAT scores if it is not a requirement for my undergraduate program?